8x8c/php-simple-imageboard/README.md

 version2- Pagination and link back to board from reply mode added.

-version3- Pagination and link back to board from reply mode added. improvments to text display
+version3- Fixes to text display